dustinpfister/blog_posts/_posts/blog-what-to-write-about.md

 There is a certain strategy that involves writing content that exists in a sort of sweet spot between popular, and obscure.
 Where if I write a post that manages to hit that sweet spot my post will rank on the first page of Google search results with respect to that sweet spot.

-So far I have written some 26 blog posts, out of the total of that sum of posts is [my post](/2017/02/09/api-fixer/) on the [fixer.io](http://fixer.io) free exchange rate api.
-This post is by far my best preforming post with respect to organic search results in terms of impressions, and has been for quite some time now.
+When I first wrote this post I had 26 blog posts in total, and my best performing post in terms of impressions was [my post on fixer.io](/2017/02/09/api-fixer/).
+At that time just getting to one hundred impressions site wide was a big deal.
+Now my best preforming post is on [lodash find](/2017/09/14/lodash-find/) which pulls in over thirty thousand impressions a month.
+This post on lodash is by far my best preforming post with respect to organic search results in terms of impressions, and has been for quite some time now.

 I do not have a clear strategy in place that may help me write this kind of content all the time, but I might not need one.
 I had no strategy in mind when writing my best preforming posts thus far, it just happened by chance.
 Maybe the best thing to do for now is to just keep writing, rather than going nuts with keyword research, and try to write content solely centered around trying to improve organic search results.